mrkobby/Quickly-Note/README.md

 # quickly_note

-Another quick and reliable way to save you short notes!!🤟🏼🤟🏼
+Another quick and reliable way to save your short notes!!🤟🏼🤟🏼